There are several problems that often occur with mumps. These can be worrying, but they're rarely serious and usually improve as the infection passes.

 - tenderness of the belly

-- less commonly, yellowing of the skin and the whites of the eyes (jaundice)
+- less commonly, yellowing of the whites of the eyes and the skin (jaundice), although this may be less noticeable on black or brown skin

 Although pancreatitis associated with mumps is usually mild, you may be admitted to hospital so your body functions can be supported until your pancreas recovers.